-How to Add a New Breaker To Your Breaker Panel?
+How to Add a New Circuit Breaker To Your Electrical Breaker Panel?

 What Are Circuit Breakers?

-How to Add a New Breaker To Your Breaker Panel?
+How to Add a New Circuit Breaker To Your Electrical Breaker Panel?

 Your breaker box manages the power needs for your whole house.
 If you get new appliances or find that your need for power exceeds the number of outlets, it is time to add a new breaker panel to help balance the load.
 Adding new breakers ensures that you do not overload the circuits and possibly cause a fire that could damage your wiring and appliances, or even burn down your house.